derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 How can I move registrations on the waitlist automativally up, if a registered user cancels a registration?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, since version 5.2.0 there is a simple and default waitlist move up process.
+Since version 5.2.0 there is a simple and default waitlist move up process.
 Please refer to the documentation
 section about the :ref:`waitlist_moveup` for further information.

 If the default move up process does not fulfill your needs, you can use the PSR-14 Event :php:`WaitlistMoveUpEvent`